arturaugusto/osfs01/README.rst

 Here we go:

-+ Install nasm_ the assembly compiler and bochs_ the emulator
++ Install nasm_ the assembly compiler and bochs_ the emulator.
+On Ubuntu, you can install with ```sudo apt-get install nasm bochs bochs-x bochs-sdl```

 + Clone me (we're in GitHub, aren't we)::